zanbaldwin/eventing/development.md

 ### URI Parser `uri()`

-The `uri()` function will take a string as it's only parameter, validate and parse the string, and return an object with data about the string (or an array if specified).
+The `uri()` function will take a string as it's first parameter, validate and parse the string, and return an object with data about the string (or an array if specified).
+The second parameter is a boolean value, false meaning to return the result as an associative array, and true meaning to return the result as an object (defaults to true).
+If the string does not validate, the function returns a boolean false.

 Note: Throughout the framework, the following syntax is refered to as an "eURI".